Write a little about yourself. Just a paragraph will do.

 could spend more time on my fine-art photography and more

-places.
-My photography comes from the heart, and right now it's the
+moving to Tucson.
+My photography comes from the heart, and right

-activity that's most important to me.
-And art in general speaks to
+now it's the activity that's most important to me.
+And art in

 I’m really good at